Coderad32/Coderad32/README.md

 ## Contact

-If you need to contact me please `no spam`.
+If you need to contact me, please do so respectfully. `No spam, please`.